We’ve got your back with Salesforce Admin Support

 Additionally, we make sure that each of these different pieces all have your buy-in and that it fits within your architecture in a strategic and thoughtful way.

-We really see those eight hours as a minimum because technology is a creative process.
+We really see those ten hours as a minimum because technology is a creative process.
 If we find a solution that takes more time, we want to be able to follow through the completion of the project without adding stress or cutting corners.
-Of course, we will get pre-approval from you of anything that will take more than eight hours.
+Of course, we will get pre-approval from you of anything that will take more than ten hours.

 We have flexibility baked into our contracts just for this.
 We know we will both benefit when we continue to iterate and grow through collaborate together.